rbckman/gonzopi/README.md

 - backup to usb harddrive or your own server
 - upload or stream to youtube or your own server
 - auto correction can easily be switched on or off for shutter, iso and colors so *operator* is in full control also for audio levels
-- connect many Tarinas together for multicamera shooting
+- connect many GonzoPis together for multicamera shooting
 - stream a film a take or a scene through the network
 - control the camera with silent physical buttons or a usb-wireless-keyboard or through https or ssh or ports, you choose.